dev7355608/vision-5e/README.md

 ---

 _Detect Evil and Good_, _Detect Magic_, _Detect Poison and Disease_, _Detect Thoughts_, _Divine Sense_, _Hearing_, and _Tremorsense_ are all imprecise senses.
-They do not reveal any information about the detected token except for size, location, and player targets.
+They do not reveal any information about the detected token except for size, location (position and elevation), and player targets.

 ![hud](images/imprecise.gif)